rechellet/brfss-healthcare-access-analysis/README.md

 ## Dataset
 CDC BRFSS 2024 Annual Survey Data.

 Raw data files are not stored in this repository.
-Users should download the BRFSS .XPT file from the CDC website and place it in `data/raw/`.
+Users should download the BRFSS .XPT file from the CDC website and place it in a local data/raw/ directory.

 ## Project Structure